-Pushouts of ordered simplicial complexes induces homotopy pushouts of polyhedral product spaces.
+Pushouts of ordered simplicial complexes induce homotopy pushouts of polyhedral products.
 This is known to be true for simplicial complexes \cite[Proposition~3.8]{toric-homotopy} and we extended it to ordered simplicial complexes.
 Suppose there is a pushout of ordered simplicial complexes

 where $K := K_1 \cup_I K_2$ is an ordered simplicial complex on $[n]$ vertices.
 In order to compare the polyhedral products over $L,K_1,K_2,K$ we should really consider each of the four simplicial complexes on the same vertex set $[m]$, as the polyhedral product construction depends on the vertex set of the underlying poset category.
 To handle this situation, we need the concept of \emph{ghost vertices}.
-A vertex $i$ is a ghost vertex of a ordered simplicial complex $K$ on $[n]$ vertices if $\{i\}\not\in K$ but $i \in [n]$.
+A vertex $i$ is a ghost vertex of an ordered simplicial complex $K$ on $[n]$ vertices if $\{i\}\not\in K$ but $i \in [n]$.
 This notion allows us to work with multiple ordered simplicial complexes having different numbers of vertices by embedding them all into the same vertex set $[n]$, where we augment each complex by adding its missing vertices as ghost vertices.
 Denote by $\bar{I},\bar K_1$ and $\bar K_2$ the face posets associated to $L,K_1$ and $K_2$, viewed as ordered simplicial complexes on the vertex set $[n]$ after adding ghost vertices.

 \begin{theorem}\cite[Theorem~8.6.1]{cubical-homotopy} Given a functor $F: \mathcal{I} \to \Top$, where $\Top$ represents the category of compactly generated spaces.
 The inclusion $\mathcal{J} \to \mathcal{I}$ of a subcategory $\mathcal{J}$ induces a cofibration